 Dormancy is a survival strategy used by plants to help them survive adverse conditions, such as extreme winter cold.
 Plants rely on signals from the environment (such as shorter day length and colder temperatures) to tell them when to enter dormancy.

-An early fall frost (before the plant enters dormancy) or a late spring frost (after the plant breaks dormancy) can cause cold damage.
+An early fall frost (before the plant enters dormancy for winter) or a late spring frost (after the plant breaks winter dormancy) can cause cold damage.
 Cold and frost can also damage flowers that appear too early in spring.

 In order to enter dormancy, raspberry plants first enter a rest phase, where they stop growing.
 Later, they enter dormancy after being exposed to enough chill hours.